Sam McCann: Family

-McCann is married to his wife Vicki.
+McCann's wife is named Vicki.
 They have a son, Trayton, and a daughter, Katherine.

-He is the son of the late William S.McCann of Zephyrhills, Florida who died in a house fire in January,1977.
-His mother, Nellie Tipton still resides in Logan County, West Virginia.
+He is the son of the late William S. McCann of Zephyrhills, FL who died in a house fire in January,1977.
+His mother, Nellie Tipton, resides in Logan County, WV.
 He has three half sisters and two half brothers.
-He is the nephew of former Lincoln County, West Virginia, County Commissioner Charles McCann and Ronald Z. McCann West Virginia Public Service Commissioner.
+He is the nephew of former Lincoln County, WV, County Commissioner, Charles McCann, and Ronald Z. McCann, West Virginia Public Service Commissioner.